 - GFCI Tester

 It seems like quite a few items however its really lightweight.
 I never forget any of my tools because they are always in one place.
 My most coveted tool (the laser measure) is also tethered to the utility belt.
 I have a few tools tethered.
 This is important to avoid dropping and damaging the tool or even to avoid simply forgetting the tool.
 See our post on ways we tether our appraisal tools.
-Its an additional measure to make sure your inspections go seemless.
+Its an additional measure to make sure your inspections go seamless.

 I’ve tried using a utility bag however I feel like it doesn’t fit “the look” I was going for.
-What is “the look
+What is “the look”?

 It is your business decision.
 Personally, the Dickies Padded Pouch does an extraordinary job holding the tools needed while providing easy access to them.
 The key is ease!
 Most importantly, the access to the laser measure is simple and ease to stow repeatedly.
 Checkout our post on how we stow our toolbelts after the inspection.
 Some may think its over the top, but I believe its simply professionalism.
 Elevate your real estate appraisal inspection game!